-Becoming a real estate investor is relatively easy, you purchase a house below retail, fix it up and sell it for more than you paid for it.
+Becoming a real estate investor is relatively easy, you purchase a house below retail, fix it up, and sell it for more than you paid for it.
 Sounds easy enough, right?
-But becoming a real estate investor and being a successful real estate investor are 2 different things.
+But becoming a real estate investor and being a successful real estate investor are two different things.

 Becoming a successful real estate investor requires being able to find good real estate investment deals and put them together.
 Your job is not to become a closing attorney, a management expert, or a repair person.